ayahner/json-transform-vscode/README.md

 Updated the output window name to JMESPath Output Added error on incoorect language type to the console

+### 1.0.6
+Now persisting the last expression in globalStore

 Initial release of JSONTransform

 ## License